2016 Mazda Mazda3 Overview

 2016 Mazda Mazda3 Review

-The 2016 Mazda3 earns its spot atop our compact cars rankings, with near unanimous praise from automotive journalists.
-Incredibly fun driving dynamics and a good value proposition make the Mazda3 a hard car to beat in an extremely competitive class.
+The 2016 Mazda3 earns a top spot in our compact car rankings, thanks to its universal praise from reviewers.
+Its enjoyable performance and value make it one of most attractive cars in a highly competitive class.
 It has athletic handling, great fuel economy, and a nicer cabin than many competitors.
 The main drawback is the cramped rear seats, though many other compact cars are also short on back-seat legroom.

 The Mazda3 has a starting price under $18,000.
 That's below average for the class, making it a solid value.
 The car is available in hatchback and sedan body styles.
 The hatchback is more expensive, but only by an extra $700, making it a worthwhile upgrade if you want the vastly improved cargo space.
 If you want many of the available features or the more powerful available engine, you'll have to go with one of the higher trims, and you'll likely end up with a price tag in the mid-$20,000s, which is still less expensive than many fully loaded class rivals.
 The Mazda3 has average predicted reliability ratings, and it's covered by a three-year manufacturer warranty.

-The Mazda3 comes standard with a four-cylinder engine that has OK power, but it isn't strong enough to really provide a thrill.
+The 2016 Mazda3's four-cylinder engine has decent power, but its acceleration isn't very exciting.
 Those who enjoy a more enthusiastic drive should opt for the larger four-cylinder engine, which delivers nearly 30 additional horsepower and is noticeably quicker off the line and on the highway.

 A six-speed manual transmission is standard, and a six-speed automatic is available.
 Our analysis shows that the Mazda3's manual transmission is one of the best in the class and makes the car more fun to drive.
 However, the automatic shifts pretty smoothly in its own right and certainly won't hold you back.